Catawba County Confederate Soldiers Monument, Newton

 In 2002, the Capt.
 Charles F. Conner Sons of Confederate Veterans Camp 840 tried to raise support for the erection of a monument naming the 600 fallen Catawba County Confederate Soldiers.
 The monument was to sit beside the Confederate Soldiers Monument.

-The monument sits in front of the old 1924 Catawba Courthouse, now the site of the Catawba County Historical Society.
-It sits in the front of the lawn, near the street corner.
+The monument is located in front of the 1924 Catawba Courthouse, now the site of the Catawba County Museum of History.
+It sits on the left from the entrance to the building, near the street corner.
+The lawn of the old courthouse also hosts the memorial To the Men Massacred on General Rutherford's Forced March and the Catawba County War Memorial.

-The monument sits in a grassy area in front of the courthouse, with plantings and mature trees.
+The monument stands in a grassy area in front of the courthouse, with plantings and mature trees.
 A cannon sits on the left side between the monument and the sidewalk.

 Commemoration services for Confederate soldiers have occurred since the original dedication.
 On Tuesday May 8, 2012, services were held in honor of Confederate Memorial Day.
 The Capt.
 Charles F. Connor Sons of Confederate Veterans Camp 840 organized the service that was planned to include a wreath-laying ceremony and a speaker.